-What are the first steps to starting an online store?
+What are the first steps to starting an online shop?

-I understand it's a very general question but I'm looking to sell some goods online and I'm not quite sure where to start.
-How do I go about setting up a store?
+I understand it's a very general question, but I'm looking to sell some goods online and I'm not quite sure where to start.
+How do I go about setting up an online store?
 Where is best to do so?

 This is not a simple question Yee as there are so many aspects to be addressed and the answers will also depend on what sort of products you are selling, the size of your product range, your target market to name just a few.